Expert: Childhood good behavior game leads to lower rates of self destructive behavior later in life

 Gray said $23 was well worth it.

-Junkins said teachers have jumped on board completely in the past year.
+Junkins said teachers have jumped on board completely in the last year.
+He spoke with the state senate’s education committee about its success with hopes it will be implemented statewide, as several states, like Ohio, have.